ZiadAbillama/CoinKeeper/README.md

 # CoinKeeper
 Smart expense-tracking and budgeting app for students.
-Built by Ziad Abillama, Hamed Bou Saleh, and William Nader.
+This project was built by Ziad Abillama, Hamed Bou Saleh, and William Nader.